-These articles were selected based on their strength of evidence, recent publication, clinical guidance, data, and methods.
+The other two articles were selected based on their strength of evidence, recent publication, clinical guidance, data, and methods.
 Each article addresses some aspect of our PICO question and can lead to better clinical guidance for our patient.

 Article(s) Synopsis: